jrcichra/vscode_c_project/README.md

 ![](https://i.imgur.com/MaILoCc.png)

+RESTART VSCODE!!!
+Otherwise, it won't recognize the updated PATH variable

 This "should" be everything you need to get it working.
 I'll be making the process simpler as we go but this is revision 1.
 Open up an issue if I missed anything.